PARKDALE

 With bold flavours and a music-filled atmosphere, Afrobeat Kitchen brings contemporary energy to traditional West African cooking.

-Did you know?
+Did You Know?
 Jollof rice is a staple across West Africa, with regional variations that spark friendly debate over whose version is best.

 1510 Queen West